Hitachi Energy RTU500 Series

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to access files or directories outside the authorized scope.
+Successful exploitation of these vulnerabilities could allow an attacker to execute cross-site scripting or trigger a denial-of-service condition on the affected device.

 3. TECHNICAL DETAILS 3.1 AFFECTED PRODUCTS